-If drug names like Ozempic and Wegovy ring any bells for you, it may be because you’ve heard about their role in promoting weight loss.
-These drugs are part of a class of drugs known as glucagon-like peptide-1 receptor agonists or GLP-1 receptor agonists.
+If drug names like Ozempic and Wegovy ring any bells for you, it may be because you've heard about their role in promoting weight loss.
+These drugs are part of a class of medications known as glucagon-like peptide-1 receptor agonists (GLP-1 receptor agonists or GLP-1 RAs).

 Read on for a closer look at the science behind these drugs and the different opinions surrounding their increasingly popular role in weight loss.